 “We work with many students who are in the ‘gifted’ category as well as those who struggle, because we meet every student where they are, academically and socially,” Morgan explains.

 Through its Personalized Learning program, Long Valley offers a variety of educational options to help students and their parents personalize a path to academic achievement that reflects the unique interests, passions and needs of each individual.
-Those options include classroom-based instruction, Personalized Learning, home schooling, online and blended learning.
+Those options include classroom-based instruction, Personalized Learning, home schooling and blended learning.